doggoley/qnd-blog/README.md

 Do you want to include an image in your post? (y/n):
 ```

-<h4>To include an image either input a direct path or if you've placed them in the "blog_posts" folder just the name of the image will suffice.
-You can include multiple images by separating them with spaces</h4>

 Once you've finished with the basic information, you will be bounced into nano which is the editor in which you can write your blog post.
-Maybe I'll implement a way to select editors maybe not, we'll see, I like nano a lot.
-Once you're done just save it and it will automatically generate an HTML file.
+Maybe I'll implement a nicer way to select editors maybe not, we'll see, I like nano a lot.
+But for now you can just modify the script to replace nano with vim or ed or emacs or whatever the fuck you'd like.
+Once you're done just save it and it will automatically generate an HTML file with the title *"blog_post_YYYYMMDDHHMMSS"* in the current working directory.

-After that just run the first script again:
+After that just run the update script:

 ```
 ./update_qnd_blog.sh
 ```

-It will automatically scan the folder *"blog_posts"* for new files and regenerate the *"index.html"* with new posts.
+It will automatically scan the current working directory for new files and regenerate the *"index.html"* with new posts.

 <h2>Modification:</h2>